What is Replacement Cost on Texas Homeowners Insurance Coverage?

 For example, you can have a home that is worth $400,000 in one neighborhood while an identical home across town could have a market value of half that much, even assuming they were built on lots of equal size.
 But actually replacing those homes – rebuilding them in place using similar construction methods and materials – would essentially cost the same for both.
 Rebuilding costs can be higher or lower than market values, since factors like land value and depreciation don’t affect rebuilding.

 Sitting down with your agent to review the features of your home is very important, as homes with features such as crown molding, hardwood floors and tile cost more to rebuild.
 Other factors that are weighed are the quality of kitchens and bathrooms; for example, custom or luxury kitchens can add significantly to the rebuilding costs.
 Your agent will take these and other factors of your home into consideration, including the total square footage to determine the home’s replacement cost.
-This is the amount you should insure your house for; this is sometimes referred to as “Coverage A” in your homeowner’s policy.
+This is the amount you should insure your house for; this is sometimes referred to as “Coverage A” in your Texas homeowners insurance coverage.

 Separate structures, sometimes referred to as “other structures”, refers to any structure that is on your property, but not attached to your main house.
 Examples of separate structures include: